-Method One: With the Range Extender powered on, use a pin to press and hold the RESET button until all the LEDs flash once.
+Method One: With the Range Extender powered on, use a pin to press and hold the RESET button (about 8 seconds) until the System LED becomes quick-flash from slow-flash.
 And then release the button and wait the Range Extender to reboot to its factory default settings.